jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

     b.
 Replace the :code:`src` entry in :code:`input_0_ref` tensor resource with tensor alias to :code:`input_image`.
-The resource description of this tensor resource should look like this afterwards:
+The resource description of this tensor resource should look like the following code:

     .. code-block:: json